yvan-lopez-it/kitchensink-challenge/README.md

 - **Create Dockerfile**:
   Write a `Dockerfile` to package the Spring Boot application.

 - **Build the Docker Image**: Use Docker commands to build the image.
-I.e.: `docker build -t kitchensink-app .`
+I.e.: `docker build -t kitchensink .`

 ### 8. GitHub Actions Automation
 After pushing the project to GitHub, it is recommended to automate the build and deployment process using GitHub Actions.